TYPO3-Talk mit Wolfgang: Der einzige aktive T3-Vlogger

 FYI.
 This blog is translated by machine.
 Please ignore any spelling and grammar errors; sorry for such inconvenience.
 We appreciate your understanding and support.

-Welcome to the TYPO3 Interview Series - 14!
+Willkommen zur TYPO3 Interview Serie - 14!

 • Interviewee :Wolfgang Wagner